Browse through our frequently asked questions to find the answers you're looking for.

 2. If I integrate uAfrica with Shopify, how do I configure shipping rates?

 You have the option of setting up the shipping rates in either Shopify or uAfrica.
-Either add your shipping rates into Shopify or add your rates into uAfrica’s Shipping Zones feature and send them to your Shopify store.
+Either add your shipping rates into Shopify or add your rates into uAfrica’s Shipping Rates features and send them to your Shopify store.

-Shipping Zones in uAfrica requires a functionality called ‘Real-Time Carrier Rates’ to be enabled on your Shopify store, which carries an additional cost on your monthly Shopify subscription.
+Shipping Rates in uAfrica requires a functionality called ‘Third-Party Carrier-Calculated Shipping Rates’ to be enabled on your Shopify store, which carries an additional cost on your monthly Shopify subscription.

 3. What happens if you exceed the number of orders for your plan?

 If you hit your limit before the end of the month, you will need to upgrade your plan to continue fulfilling orders.

 If you upgrade mid-month, we charge you a pro-rata amount based on the value of the plan you have upgraded to and the number of days left in the month.
 You can also downgrade again at the end of the month.

 4. How do I fulfill an order on uAfrica?

 This video tutorial shows you, step by step, how to fulfill orders on uAfrica.

 5. I need a shipping quote – how do I get this?